Skip to Content

 How to Make This Mexican Shredded Chicken in a Slow Cooker

 If you don’t have a pressure cooker, you could coat the chicken in the olive oil and seasoning blend before adding to a crockpot or slow cooker.
 Then pour the cerveza around the chicken, adding broth or water to mostly cover the chicken.
-Using my Carolina BBQ Crockpot Shredded Chicken as a guide, I’d ballpark the cook time to be around 2-3 hours on high.
+Using my crockpot Mexican chicken as a guide, I’d ballpark the cook time to be around 6-8 hours on low or 3-4 hours on high.

 You could then transfer the shredded chicken to a baking sheet to broil in the oven and reduce the remaining liquid in a saucepan over medium heat to drizzle over the broiled chicken.